aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 # Guidance for Canary deployments for Queue processing workloads in Amazon ECS

-This repository consists AWS Cloud Development Kit (CDK) code for `Canary Deployments for Queue processing workloads in Amazon ECS` solution guidance.
+This repository consists AWS Cloud Development Kit (CDK) code for `Canary Deployments for Queue processing workloads in Amazon ECS` guidance.

 #### Table of Contents